Spay and Neuter for Dogs and Cats in Cottage Grove, MN

-Spay and neuter surgeries do a lot of good for pets—both individually and in the greater pet community.
+Spay and neuter surgeries for dogs and cats in Cottage Grove, MN do a lot of good for pets—both individually and in the greater pet community.
 Surgery helps decrease the rate of serious cancers of your pet’s reproductive organs and it helps to prevent pet overpopulation, too, by decreasing the rate of unwanted pregnancies.
 With fewer pets going to shelters, current shelter pets can find their forever homes.
+Call us at (651)-459-9663 to schedule a visit today.

 Debunking Spay and Neuter Myths